| My Credits include: |

 jury system.
 We can also set up your profile with ZAPP and upload your

 images.
-We archive
+I archive

 the original full size color corrected scans so other size image files,